-- SHAKE256(seed, 136) interface for the digest of SHAKE256 on input seed as standardized in FIPS 202, the SHA-3 standard [45]. - \bullet SHAKE256absorb (seed) - interface for the absorb phase of SHAKE256 for extendable output - \bullet SHAKE256 squeeze(state)- interface for the squeeze phase of SHAKE256 for extendable output.
-To obtain extendable output, repeatedly call SHAKE256 squeeze(state) until needed
+- SHAKE256(seed, outlen) interface for outlen bytes of SHAKE256 output on input seed as standardized in FIPS 202, the SHA-3 standard [48]. - $\bullet$ SHAKE256absorb ( seed) - interface for the absorb phase of SHAKE256 for extendable output - $\bullet$ SHAKE256 squeeze( state )- interface for the squeeze phase of SHAKE256 for extendable output.
+To obtain extendable output, repeatedly call SHAKE256 squeeze( state ) until needed